koffiebaard/ducked/README.md

     PHP
     Twitter

+It also:

-It also acts as a calculator, allows you to browse to websites immediately by entering a URL, and it has a plugin system for you to extend functionalities as you see fit.
+- acts as a calculator
+- allows you to browse to websites immediately by entering a URL
+- has a plugin system, to extend web searches, and to run your own commands, extending functionalities as you see fit.
+- Lets you jump to directories (or open files)
+- Choose to bring to front or launch anew (press enter == bring to front if possible, ctrl+enter == open new app).

+## Essentials
+Python, GTK, bash, sqlite, kittens.

 ## screenshots